codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 This is the case when one node becomes unavailable due to, for example, power outage, hardware failure, kernel panic, mysqld crash or ``kill -9`` on mysqld pid.

-The two remaining nodes notice the connection to node A is down and start trying to re-connect to it.
-After several timeouts, node A is removed from the cluster.
-The quorum is saved (2 out of 3 nodes are up), so no service disruption happens.
-After it is restarted, node A joins automatically, as described in :ref:`Node A Is Gracefully Stopped <node-a-is-gracefully-stopped>`.
+The two remaining nodes notice the connection to node 1 is down and start trying to re-connect to it.
+After several timeouts, node 1 is removed from the cluster.
+The quorum is saved (two out of three nodes are up), so no service disruption happens.
+After it is restarted, node 1 joins automatically, as described in :ref:`Node 1 Is Gracefully Stopped <node-a-is-gracefully-stopped>`.

 .. _`two-nodes-disappear-from-the-cluster`:
 .. rst-class:: section-heading
 .. rubric:: Two Nodes Disappear from the Cluster

-Two nodes are not available and the remaining node (node C) is not able to form the quorum alone.
+Two nodes are not available and the remaining node (node 3) is not able to form the quorum alone.
 The cluster has to switch to a non-primary mode, where MySQL refuses to serve any SQL queries.
-In this state, the "mysqld" process on node C is still running and can be connected to, but any statement related to data fails with an error.
+In this state, the "mysqld" process on node 3 is still running and can be connected to, but any statement related to data fails with an error.

 .. code-block:: mysql

    mysql> select * from test.sbtest1;
    ERROR 1047 (08S01): WSREP has not yet prepared node for application use

-Reads are possible until node C decides that it cannot access node A and node B. New writes are forbidden.
+Reads are possible until node 3 decides that it cannot access node 1 and node 2.
+New writes are forbidden.

 As soon as the other nodes become available, the cluster is formed again automatically.
-If node B and node C were just network-severed from node A, but they can still reach each other, they will keep functioning as they still form the quorum.
+If node 2 and node 3 were just network-severed from node 1, but they can still reach each other, they will keep functioning as they still form the quorum.

-If node A and node B crashed, you need to enable the primary component on node C manually, before you can bring up node A and node B. The command to do this is:
+If node 1 and node 2 crashed, you need to enable the primary component on node 3 manually, before you can bring up node 1 and node 2.
+The command to do this is:

 .. code-block:: mysql